Mayonaka88/Mayonaka88/README.md

 # Major Projects So Far

+## 2023

+- [Questions and Answers Generator](https://github.com/Mayonaka88/questions-and-answers-generator), Using Python and deep learning algorithoms to generate questions and answers from text

 ## 2022

 - [Product Satisfaction Predictor](https://github.com/Mayonaka88/product-satisfaction-predictor), Using Python and deep learning algorithoms to predict the satisfaction level from a product review